fbpx

 “FAQ rich results are essentially similar to other types of rich results in that we have several levels that we take into account before we show them in the search results.”

-You can utilize Search Console to see if there are any issues in the markup implementation.
+You can employ Search Console to inspect for any anomalies or errors in the markup implementation.

-The primary rule to follow when it comes to FAQ markup is to make sure the questions and answers are displayed on the page.
+The fundamental guideline when dealing with FAQ markup is ensuring that the questions and answers are visibly presented on the webpage.

 Mueller continues: